Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

 In order to motivate this definition, it is worth describing the model case, which comes from mapping class groups of finite-type hyperbolic surfaces acting on their corresponding curve graph.

 \begin{ex}[Mapping class groups and curve graphs] Let $\Sigma$ be a connected orientable surface of finite type, i.e.\ $\Sigma$ is obtained from a closed surface of finite genus by possibly removing finitely many points.
 Assume that $\Sigma$ is neither a sphere with at most four punctures, nor a torus with at most one puncture.
 Let $\Mod(\Sigma)$ be the mapping class group of $\Sigma$, and let $G$ be its finite-index subgroup made of all mapping classes acting trivially on the homology of the surface with $\mathbb{Z}/3\mathbb{Z}$ coefficients.
 Let $\calc(\Sigma)$ be the curve graph of $\Sigma$, and let $\calp_\ast(V(\calc(\Sigma)))=\calp_f(V(\calc(\Sigma)))$ be the set of all nonempty finite subsets of $V(\calc(\Sigma))$.
 We will now check that $\calc(\Sigma)$ is a curve-graph-like $G$-graph.
-We warn the reader that with our definition $\calc(\Sigma)$ is not a curve-graph-like $\Mod(\Sigma)$-graph because Assumption~1 is only true after passing to the finite-index subgroup $G$; but this is harmless for our purpose as ME-superrigidity is a commensurability invariant.
+We warn the reader that with our definition $\calc(\Sigma)$ is not a curve-graph-like $\Mod(\Sigma)$-graph because Assumption~1 is only true after passing to the finite-index subgroup $G$; but this is harmless for our purpose as commensurable groups are measure equivalent.

 Assumption~1 asserts that whenever an element $g\in G$ permutes a finite family of isotopy classes of essential simple closed curves on $\Sigma$, then $g$ fixes each of them: this is true in $G$ (but not in $\Mod(\Sigma)$) by work of Ivanov \cite[Corollary~3.6]{Iva2}.